hobovsky/codot-client/README.md

 ## Installation

-The Codot frontend is a userscript compatible with [Tampermonkey](https://www.tampermonkey.net).
-To install it, you need to first install the [Tampermonkey extension](https://www.tampermonkey.net) for your browser.
-Then, add the [Codot userscript](https://github.com/hobovsky/codot-client/raw/main/src/codot.user.js) to your Tampermonkey library.
-Refresh the Codewars page after installing the script.
+Codot is a userscript compatible with [Tampermonkey](https://www.tampermonkey.net).
+To install it, first add the [Tampermonkey extension](https://www.tampermonkey.net) to your browser.
+If you encounter issues, check the [Tampermonkey FAQ](https://www.tampermonkey.net/faq.php); some browsers may require [Developer mode](https://www.tampermonkey.net/faq.php#Q209) to run userscripts.
+Next, install the [Codot userscript](https://github.com/hobovsky/codot-client/raw/main/src/codot.user.js) in Tampermonkey.
+After installation, refresh the Codewars page.

 ## Features

-Codot offers three functions to support you with solving Codewars kata: help with failed tests, perform a code review, and run code style tools on your solution.
+Codot offers a set functions to support you with solving Codewars kata, like help with failed tests, perform a code review, run code style tools on your solution, refactor code of tests.

-Additionaly, threre are two functions in beta phase: review of kata and translations, and assistance while refactoring forks.
+Additionaly, threre is one function in beta phase: review of kata and translations.

 ### Help with failed tests